LeoYunTao/BandWebsite/README.md

 ### Features Left to implement
 - Filter button to further filter the items based on the category
+- Lazy loading for images to speed up page loading speed
+- In the shop section able to click on the item for a new page to see all its detials
+- Unique page for each band members to know more about them

 ## Technologies Used
 - HTML, CSS & JS